WandersonAlves/generator-kube-microservice-node/app/templates/README.md

 # <%= projectName %>

-Initial template for your services!.

-Comes with:
+This template contains:

+- TypeScript
-- TypeScript;
+- Dockerfile
+- Kubernetes deployment configuration (including `Service` k8s object)
+- TypeScript definition for mongo operators on controller functions
+- `MongoService` abstract class for all entities services
-- `GenericException` base for all exceptions;
+- `GenericException` base for all exceptions
-- `BaseController` for controllers extends from it;
-- Dockerfile;
-- RabbitMQ consumers/producers;
-- Swagger endpoints using `swagger-express-ts` package;
+- `withException` decorator to abstract error handling logic (used on generated controllers)
+- `RemoteController` class to handle `axios` requets
+- `RabbitMQ` consumers and producers logic
-- TSDoc with `typedoc` package;
+- `expressjs` implementation with `inversifyjs` and `inversify-express-utils`
-- Kubernetes deployment config;

 ## How to run

 - Run `yarn dev` to spawn a nodemon server watching source files
-- Create a .env file in root.
-This file keep some important enviromment variables has:
+- Create a .env file in root to handle all your secrets.
+Look at `src/config/env.ts` to see the default list of variables
-  - PORT
-  - MONGO_URL
-  - MONGO_DB

-Edit `src/config/env.ts` with your current needs

 ## Common everyday commands